Why the Distinction Matters: Understanding Neurodivergence and Trauma

 By Steven Garte-Wolf, LICSW

-The lines between trauma responses and neurodivergent traits (like ADHD or autism) can feel blurry.
-And when you've been masking for years, adapting to survive, or constantly monitoring how you're perceived, it can be hard to even know what's you versus what's coping.
+The lines between trauma responses and neurodivergent traits, such as ADHD or autism, can feel blurry.
+When you've been masking for years or constantly monitoring how you're perceived, it can be hard to know what's you versus what's coping.
 But here's the truth: You don’t have to pick one.
 You can be both.
 You can be neither.
-And you still deserve care that meets you exactly where you are.
-Ultimately, what you're hope for is to be understood and for the people in your life to have grace for your unique needs just as you would provide them.
+You still deserve care that meets you exactly where you are.
+Ultimately, what you hope for is to be understood.
+You want the people in your life to have grace for your unique needs, just as you would provide them.

 Trauma and Neurodivergence: What’s the Difference?